How to find a licensed electrician featured image

 How To Hire A Contractor: Get It In Writing

 I like to say knowledge is power.
 You don’t have to know every detail about the project.
-However, understanding what’s involved, estimating the time it will take, and anticipating the kinds of hiccups or delays that may arise is important.
+However, understanding what’s involved, estimating the time it will take, and anticipating the kinds of hiccups or delays that may arise are important.
 Having a good relationship with your electrician and understanding what will happen and what might happen will ensure your project goes smoothly and within budget.

 Electrical Safety QUESTIONS